moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 --------
 The MoveIt Setup Assistant is a graphical user interface for configuring any robot for use with MoveIt.
-Its primary function is generating a Semantic Robot Description Format (SRDF) file for your robot, which specifies additional information required by MoveIt such as planning groups, end-effectors, and various kinematic parameters.
+Its primary function is generating a Semantic Robot Description Format (SRDF) file for your robot, which specifies additional information required by MoveIt such as planning groups, end effectors, and various kinematic parameters.
 Additionally, it generates other necessary configuration files for use with the MoveIt pipeline.
 To use the MoveIt Setup Assistant, you will need to have a URDF file for your robot.

 Once you have a URDF file, you can open the MoveIt Setup Assistant and import your URDF.
-This tutorial will guide you through a series of steps to configure various aspects of your robot, such as defining its kinematic structure, specifying planning groups and end-effectors, and collision checking related setting.
+This tutorial will guide you through a series of steps to configure various aspects of your robot, such as defining its kinematic structure, specifying planning groups and end effectors, and collision checking related settings.
 To learn more about the URDF and SRDF, you can refer to the `URDF SRDF Overview <https://moveit.picknik.ai/humble/doc/examples/urdf_srdf/urdf_srdf_tutorial.html#>`_ page.

 Getting Started